 No one knows quite how many species of lemur there are.
 There are lots of disagreements amongst scientists!
 Lemurs are not monkeys, although they do share a common ancestor.
 Lemurs are classed as prosimians.
 If you love lemurs, why not enjoy their company up close by pre-booking one of our amazing Lemur Experiences?Meet our Lemurs

 Black and White Ruffed Lemurs

-The black-and-white ruffed lemurs are the most critically endangered animals in the zoo.
-Small populations can be found in several areas of Madagascar.
-Our black-and-white ruffed lemurs are mother and daughter.
+The black-and-white ruffed lemurs are, along with the Red-ruffed and Mongoose Lemurs, the most endangered animals in the zoo.
+In the wild, small populations can be found in rainforest regions in several areas of Madagascar.
 They can be very noisy animals - if they make an alarm call you can hear it right across the zoo.
 They also like to tell other animals off!

 Ring-tailed lemurs come from Southern Madagascar.
-They spend most of their time in trees, although they do spend more time on the ground than any other lemur.
-We have bred ring-tailed lemurs in the past, and may do again in the future.
+They spend some of their time in trees, although they do spend more time on the ground than any other lemur.
+Ring-tailed lemurs live in large family groups.

-Tsingy was born at the Isle of Wight Zoo and was raised by his mother Mimi.
-He is named after the spiky rock formation which occurs within the ring-tailed lemurs range and means "to tiptoe".
-He is the most timid of all the juveniles born in 2004 and likes to stay close to his mother at all times.
+Tsingy was born at the Isle of Wight Zoo in 2004 and was raised by his mother.
+He is named after the spiky rock formation which occurs within the ring-tailed lemurs’ range and the word Tsingy means "to tiptoe".
+He is brother to Zebedee and is the lowest ranking of the group.

-Yolande was born at the Isle of Wight Zoo and raised by her mother Michelle.
-She is a very attractive, delicate female and can be distinguished by her black eye patches that are pointed towards her forehead.
-Although she spent her juvenile months terrorising the young males and taunting the adults she has now settled down in the group.
+Yolande was born at the Isle of Wight Zoo in 2003 and raised by her mother Michelle and can be distinguished by her black eye patches that are pointed towards her forehead.

 White Fronted Brown Lemurs